JianLoong/blog/content/blog/november-2019/minmax.md

 <p align="center">Method 4.
 Using the <strong>IntSummaryStatistics</strong> </p>

+{{% notice tip %}}

+Using the **IntSummaryStatistics** way is probably the preferred way if you are running Java 8 and above.

+{{% /notice %}}

 Finally, you can also use a Collections class to do it.
 However, in order to do so, you must **box** the primitive values into their class equivalent.
+It is important to know that this method **iterates over the entire collection**, hence it requires time proportional to the size of the collection.

 ```java
 public void usingCollections(int[] numbers){